danakj/danakj.github.io/_posts/2023-08-20-cpp-in-three-parts.md

 [Subspace numerics](https://danakj.github.io/subspace-docs/sus-num.html) which would properly catch bad values at runtime from malicious inputs.

+But no other users of md4c will get these asserts so...
 This is how C++ is going right now.